yarsky-tgz/socket.io-namespace-controller/README.md

 ## Methods

-Let's create very simple controller, which shall have two events:
+Let's create very simple controller, which shall handle two events:
  * `load` - for settings loading by clients
  * `update` - for settings updating with broadcasting of changed settings to all connected clients.